What is Sam Bankman-Fried's Net Worth?

 Binance Takes Out FTX

 Binance and FTX started out as friends.
 Binance was actually an early equity investor in FTX.
-When FTX eventually grew to be the second largest crypto exchange in the world, behind only Binance, Binance's founder, CZ, asked SBF to buy out the company's stake for $2 billion.
+When FTX eventually grew to be the second-largest crypto exchange in the world, behind only Binance, Binance's founder, CZ, asked SBF to buy out the company's stake for $2 billion.
 FTX agreed and paid for the transaction in FTT, its proprietary token.

 For whatever reason, perhaps sensing an opportunity to kill a competitor, on November 6, 2022, CZ tweeted that he was no longer comfortable with FTX's finances and he was going to dump all $2 billion of Binance's FTT holdings at once.
 Within a few hours, the price of FTT dropped 20%, and people began publicly worrying about FTX's liquidity.
 The price eventually slid as much as 60%.
-Two days passed, and suddenly, on November 8, SBF announced on Twitter that FTX signed a letter of intent to be acquired by Binance as a "strategic transaction."
+Two days passed, and suddenly, on November 8, SBF announced on Twitter that FTX had signed a letter of intent to be acquired by Binance as a "strategic transaction."
 CZ followed up with a tweet in which he said, "This afternoon, FTX asked for our help.
 There is a significant liquidity crunch."
 Terms were not disclosed.

 Philanthropy and Politics